 Meditation can also be a powerful tool when you’re actually up on stage.
 The first step starts as any other meditation starts: accepting the moment exactly as it is.
 If you’re feeling nervous, start by breathing and allowing that experience to exist, as it is.
 Stay in the present moment and accept whatever the moment brings.

 In improv, one of the core tenants is the “yes, and” philosophy.
 Like meditation, improv actors are taught to accept the moment as it is, and to add on top of it.
 This philosophy can be very powerful when used on stage.
 Instead of stopping the flow of the moment, improv actors are able to take whatever is happening in the moment and turn it into an opportunity to connect with the audience.
 This concept applies not just with improv, but with all public speaking.

-A great example of this is Google’s Gopi Kallayil’s mindfulness speech.
+A great example of this is a speech on mindfulness by Gopi Kallayil, Google’chief evangelist of brand marketing.
 During his speech, the projector broke down.
 Instead of letting anxiety about the situation detract from his speech, he used the situation spontaneously to create a mindfulness exercise.
 He shared with the group exactly what was going on in his mind, and how he was using his breath to calm himself down.
 He turned the situation into an educational moment and involved the audience.
 Instead of freezing up or apologizing, it became a valuable part of his speech.

-The “right response” to these kinds of situations is different from speech to speech.
-But the key to being able to come up with a good response on the spot is to simply accept the moment as it is – to say “yes and” – and to add to it.
+The best response to these kinds of situations is different from speech to speech.
+But the key to being able to come up with a good response on the spot is to simply accept the moment as it is—to say “yes and”—and to add to it.